Whatley, Hall named as assistant principals for Rome Middle School

-As part of a board meeting Tuesday.
-The Rome City Schools board approved Kristin Hall and Anthony Whatley in the position of assistant principal for Rome Middle School.
-As part of her new role, Hall will still teach math at the middle school for half of the day with the remainder as an administrator.
+The Rome City Schools Board of Education approved on Tuesday the appointments of Kristin Hall and Anthony Whatley to the assistant principal positions at Rome Middle School.
+Hall will still teach math at the middle school for half of the day with the remainder as an administrator.

 NOTE: